Nom Nom logo

 Science wrap-up

-We can say that the probiotics tested had a measurable and statistically significant effect, and we demonstrated that feeding your dogs with Nom Nom Full Spectrum Probiotics for Dogs for 4 weeks can enrich their gut with the bacteria species present in our probiotics.
+The probiotics tested had a measurable and statistically significant effect, and demonstrated that feeding your dogs with Nom Nom Full Spectrum Probiotics for Dogs for 4 weeks can enrich their gut with the bacteria species present in our probiotics.

-These bacteria have been shown to be abundant in healthy dogs in other studies, and we are pursuing these results further.
+These bacteria have been shown to be abundant in healthy dogs in other studies.
 It’s tough to say at the moment what long-term positive effects this may have, since the study was too short to observe any health improvement within only four weeks.

 Based on a preliminary analysis in this study, while no dogs fed the real probiotics experienced any diarrhea, 16% of the dogs receiving the placebo reported having diarrhea at least once during the study period.
 It is possible that our probiotics may prevent diarrhea — this was a promising, but unexpected, result to this study.

-We investigated this finding further in this study and found that our probiotics indeed have a preventive effect, reducing the risk of future diarrhea in dogs with low-to-moderate risk of diarrhea.
-If you’re interested in learning more about our research and upcoming studies check our this page or email us at [email protected].
+This study found that our probiotics indeed have a preventive effect, reducing the risk of future diarrhea in dogs with low-to-moderate risk of diarrhea.

 LEGAL: